In today's environment, the innovation lifecycle is counted in months, yet with infrastructure assets, lifecycles can stretch decades.

 However, due to the nature of most infrastructure assets (where the vast majority of the costs are locked up in large upfront capital expenditures) infrastructure tends to be based on fixed contracts, concessions or licenses that do not always offer enough flexibility for continuous improvement, innovation ortechnological disruption.

 Consider, for example, the optimal PPP structure for a reservoir or a nuclear power station.
-In order to incentivize private investment and finance, governments often need to provide very long-term contracts that provide a high level of visibility in terms of revenue and pricing.
+In order to incentivise private investment and finance, governments often need to provide very long-term contracts that provide a high level of visibility in terms of revenue and pricing.
 And that means that the price that ‘customers’ pay is generally also fixed over a longer term.
 Any benefits of innovation that may be achieved through the life of the contract, therefore, tend to flow back to the investor, not the customer.

 In the regulated utility sector, there has always been room for innovation and improvement.
-And, as a result, regulated utilities generally follow somewhat more dynamic models that do allow for the benefits of innovation to be recognized and captured by customers.
+And, as a result, regulated utilities generally follow somewhat more dynamic models that do allow for the benefits of innovation to be recognised and captured by customers.

 Generally speaking, most regulated utility contracts (those with large, up-front capital expenditures, in particular) tend to follow what is called a financial capital maintenance model, in which the investor is expected to recover all of their invested capital over a set time period.
 Period reviews can create incentives and shorter term goals but to a limited extent.
 In contrast, under the operational capital maintenance models, new technologies can be reflected in prices to customers, but this creates risks which are often unacceptable to investors in infrastructure.
 This allows contracts to be ‘reopen’ to adjust for expected and reasonable improvements and innovations.
 Calculations are made to assess at what cost a new entrant into the market would be able to provide the same service, and the contract is then adjusted to reflect this new reality.